mukuldeep/wordpress-autopost/README.md

 ## Don't use it in your website.

 This plugin doesn't change any content, so if you use it in your website, copyrighted content might get posted in your website.
 I and my code is not liable of any such incident.
-This plugin is only for test and educational purpose.
+This plugin is solely for test and educational purpose.